-We are excited to re-post this blog by Andy Hoffman.
+We are excited to re-post this blog by Dr. Andy Hoffman.
 Andy raises questions about the role of scientists as mediators, not just communicators.
 Andy’s post helped us dive deeper into the importance of listening, not just being right, and we hope it sparks new thinking and fresh perspectives for you.

 Andy Hoffman is a professor at the University of Michigan, researching institutional theory, corporate environmental strategies, organizational theory, and cultural and institutional change.
 He is a 2011 Leopold Leadership Fellow, an alum of COMPASS trainings, and a leader in thinking about how scientists can fulfill their “social contract” (see the proceedings from his forum on academic engagement).
 This blog was originally published on the Leopold Leadership 3.0 blog on June 22, 2016.
 It is reposted here with the permission of the author.